robynhub/BGP-FRT-Report-Generator/README.md

 ```

 Suggested: every 5–10 minutes via cron.
-If you need there is an example in the example directory.
+If you need there is an example crontab in the example directory.

 This script:
 - processes JSON dumps from `pmbgpd`